ST4S Readiness Check

 What is the Readiness Check?

-The Safer Technologies 4 Schools (ST4S) Readiness Check is a self-assessment tool for vendors.
-It allows vendors to check how their product is doing against the nationally agreed privacy and security assessment framework for K-12 education.
+The Safer Technologies 4 Schools (ST4S) Readiness Check is a self-assessment tool for suppliers.
+It allows suppliers to check how their product is doing against the nationally agreed privacy and security assessment framework for K-12 education.

 Learn more about the ST4S Assessment Framework in the ST4S Vendor Guide.